All our propertes are very well equipped for self-catering.

 from the A7 motorway, en-route from Malaga Airport.
-It has everything is cheap, with plenty of free parking.
-Their days a week (closed Sundays), contains numerous other shops, including Dunnes (the Irish Marks and Spencer), plus park, the closest one to Nerja, is almost opposite.
+It has everything and it is cheap, with plenty of free parking.

+days a week (closed Sundays), contains numerous other shops, including Dunnes. the Irish equivilent of Marks and Spencer. park, the closest one to Nerja, is almost opposite.